 Before we can configure any QoS methods like queuing, policing, or shaping, we have to look at the traffic that is running through our router and identify (classify) it so we know to which application it belongs.
 That’s what classification is about.

 Once the traffic has been classified, we will mark it and apply a QoS policy to it.
 Marking and configuring QoS policies are a whole different story so in this lesson, we’ll just stick to classification.

 On IOS routers, there are a couple of methods we can use for classification:

 There are quite some fields in our headers that we can use to classify applications.
 For example, telnet uses TCP port 23 and HTTP uses TCP port 80.
 Using header inspection, you can look for the following:

 - Layer 3: source and destination IP addresses

 - Layer 4: source and destination port numbers and protocol

-This is a really simple method of classification that works well but has some downsides.
-For example, you can configure your router that everything that uses TCP and destination port number 80 is “HTTP” but it’s possible that some other applications (instant messaging for example) are also using TCP port 80.
+This is a straightforward method of classification that works well but has some downsides.
+For example, you can configure your router so that everything that uses TCP and destination port number 80 is “HTTP”, but it’s possible that some other applications (instant messaging, for example) are also using TCP port 80.
 Your router will perform the same action for IM and HTTP traffic.

-When you enable NBAR on an interface, the router will inspect all incoming IP packets and tries to match them with signatures and attributes in the PDLM (Packet Description Language Module).
-For example, NBAR can detect HTTP traffic no matter what ports you are using and it can also match on things like:
+When you enable NBAR on an interface, the router will inspect all incoming IP packets and try to match them with signatures and attributes in the PDLM (Packet Description Language Module).
+For example, NBAR can detect HTTP traffic no matter what ports you are using, and it can also match things like:

 We’ll start with a simple example where I use an access-list to classify some telnet traffic.
 Here’s the topology that I will use: